crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 MMID contains around 100 images for around 10,000 words in 100 foreign languages, providing an interesting source of data for improving the "geodiversity" of image classifiers.
 However, [the images for an English translation of a foreign word can be noisy](http://aclweb.org/anthology/P18-1239), as shown by crowdworkers who evaluated the relevance of images for a large subset of translations in 3 languages.

-In this assignment, you will explore how a classifier pre-trained on ImageNet performs on photos representing wedding-related words in several Indian languages, and employ Indian workers on Mechanical Turk to validate that images are in fact related to weddings.
-You should work in teams of 2.

 ## What to do in this assignment

-You'll do the following things in this assignment:
-1. Use an image classifier trained on ImageNet to classify a set of wedding pictures that were collected in the MMID data set for several Indian langauges and several Western European languages.
-2. See what faction of the images are predicted to depict weddings by the classifier.
-3. Post the images to Mechanical Turk and having India-based Turkers manually label whether the images depict weddings.
-We'll give you a HIT design that will allow Turkers to label more than one image at once.
-4. Aggregate the workers results to create a set of correct labels for the images.
-5. Validate the model's predictions by comparing them to the correct labels that you derived from the Turkers' answers.
-6. Analyze the results and write a short report about your findings.
-7. Upload your MTurk results CSV file and your code.

 <div class="panel panel-info">
 <div class="panel-heading" markdown="1">